First Snow On Winter Road Trip Return To Toronto

 We were not far out of Pendleton before we saw signs to chain up and flashing road signs warning of winds and ice.
 Before long we were slowed right down as snow was blowing across the roads right at freezing.
 We were worried about icing even though the road was mostly wet.

 After driving through yet another mountain pass, coming down we got at the end of a long line of semi trucks inching along.
 It was about a 20 minute crawl until we saw the source of the delay.
 At first we only saw the jackknifed tractor trailer with a line of cars and a bus pulled over.
 We were not sure if the others were just witnesses or were somehow involved in the accident.
 Crawling past this accident, we were surprised to see another truck totally on its roof.
 We were really glad we had waited a few hours before hitting the icy roads on this winter road trip return to Toronto.
+After seeing an incident like this, it did make us realise that looking into companies like BlackBoxMyCar and investing in a dash cam may be the best step to take going forward.
+As it is important to stay safe on the road, this provides more positives than anything.

 It was a slow driving day as we drove through the snow covered mountains.